canonical/microovn/docs/how-to/tls.rst

 I'm getting ``failed to load certificates`` error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you run commands like :command:`microovn.ovn-sbctl` and you get complaints
+If you run commands like :command:`ovn-sbctl` and you get complaints
 about missing certificates while the rest of the commands seem to work fine.

 Example:

 .. code-block:: none

-   microovn.ovn-sbctl show
+   ovn-sbctl show

 Example output: